 Peripheral Nerve Entrapment — Pinched Nerve

 Nerve entrapments in the elbow are fairly common conditions.
 Symptoms typically involve numbness, tingling, and weakness into the hands.
-At times symptoms of sharp electrical pains can travel down the nerve pathway.
+At times, symptoms of sharp electrical pains can travel down the nerve pathway.
 The distribution of symptoms helps indicate the nerve involved.
 A median nerve entrapment typically involves the thumb and first two fingers.
-The ulnar nerve typically involves the last two fingers while the redial nerve typically involves the back of the hand or fingers.
+The ulnar nerve typically involves the last two fingers, and the redial nerve typically involves the back of the hand or fingers.

 - Numbness or tingling into the hands

 Vascular entrapment syndromes at the elbow level can occur occasionally.
 These entrapments typically happen to the brachial artery in the cubital fossa or in between the biceps and triceps muscles in the upper arm.
 Symptoms vary and can be described as an intense burning/throbbing pain in the arms or a feeling of coldness and loss of blood flow into the hands and fingertips.
 The symptoms typically vary depending on the severity and location of the vascular entrapment.

 The most common structure causing compression of the brachial artery in the cubital fossa is the pronator teres muscle.
 Typically, this is the result of repetitive overuse injuries resulting from long term computer mouse use.
 The most common cause for brachial artery entrapment between biceps/triceps typically will be the result of strenuous elbow flexion-extension exercises.
 Workouts with heavy biceps/triceps focus, pull-ups, or dips can be common aggravating motions.